 Note: I am not an accountant.
 Please confer with your accountant or tax professional for your personal finances.

 Taxes.
 We all hate them.
-I don’t care if you’re liberal or conservative.
+No matter whether you’re liberal or conservative.
 We all hate having to pay them.
 But we like having paved roads and standing bridges, so we have to pay taxes.

 When we work for an employer, we receive a W-2.
 Our employer makes sure that the proper taxes are withheld for us.
 As as bloggers, we need to make sure that we take care of this on our own.
 However, it gets a little murky.